sindresorhus/got/documentation/9-hooks.md

 > - When using the Stream API, this hook is ignored.

 **Note:**
-> - Calling the `retryWithMergedOptions` function will execute any remaining `afterResponse` hooks and trigger relevant `beforeRetry` and  `beforeError` hooks.
+> - Calling the `retryWithMergedOptions` function will trigger `beforeRetry` hooks.
+If the retry is successful, all remaining `afterResponse` hooks will be called.
+In case of an error.`beforeRetry` hooks will be called instead.
 Meanwhile the `init`, `beforeRequest` , `beforeRedirect` as well as already executed `afterResponse` hooks will be skipped.

 ```js